minoa-lang/reference/src/expressions/if-expressions.md

 > if let .A(val) = get_foo() {
 >
 > } else (foo) {
->     // `foo` can be used, even if a regular `if` expression, it would otherwise have been discarded
+>     // `foo` can be used, even if in a regular `if` expression, it would otherwise have been discarded
 >     // `foo` has the value returned by `get_foo()`, not a pattern matched one
 > }
 > ```